Vakarian9256/Pylox/README.md

 * Added support for a break statement.
 * Lambda functions are now supported.
 * An unused & defined variable now raises a runtime error.
+* Changed implementation of an environment to a list instead of a dictionary.